astronomer/docs/astro/deploy-github-integration.md

 6. Click **Connect Repository**.
 7. Map specific branches in your repository to Deployments in your Workspace.
 When you map a branch to a Deployment, any commits to that branch trigger a code deploy to Astro.
 For example, you can map a development branch and your production branch to separate Deployments so that bugs in development don’t affect your production data pipelines.

-Any commits to your mapped branches will now trigger a code deploy to the related Deployment.
+Any commits to your mapped branches will now trigger a code deploy to the corresponding Deployment.

 ## Deploy from GitHub to Astro

+To deploy code from your GitHub repository to Astro, you can either:

+- Make a direct commit to one of your mapped branches.
-To deploy code from your GitHub repository to Astro, make a commit to one of your mapped branches.
-This commit triggers the Astro App to deploy your Astro project.
+- Merge a pull request against one of our mapped branches.

+Both of these actions triggers the Astro App to deploy your Astro project to the mapped Astro Deployment.
+When DAG-only deploys are enabled, your GitHub repository triggers:

-- If you only change your DAGs, your GitHub repository triggers a DAG-only deploy.
+- A DAG-only deploy if only your DAGs are changed.
-- If you change a configuration in your project, your GitHub repository triggers a full project image deploy.
+- A full project image deploy if you change a configuration in your project.

+If DAG-only deploys are disabled, all code changes will trigger a full project image deploy.
+To learn more about DAG-only deploys, see [Deploy DAGs to Astro](deploy-dags.md).

 You can check the status of your deploy in the Astro UI.